 - Over one-half of all buildings are over 30 years old. - The average age of all buildings is 36 years (weighted by GSF). - On average, WWU, UW, and EWU have the oldest buildings.

 Most institutions were not able to report the year their buildings were last renovated.

-soliter us solution and the second se
+soliter us of the second secon